 So how does it work?
 Well, that is very simple.
 When the customer calls and explains their issue, first the AI model classifies the topic of the question as mentioned in previous steps.
 If at this moment AI detects a possibility to fully resolve the issue over the chatbot (whereas solving this over the phone call is not possible or will be time consuming), AI will ask the customer whether it is possible to send the link to a chatbot with an SMS that will solve the issue.
 If a customer agrees, they will automatically get the link to a chatbot.
 If not, the call will be transferred to the right agent and solved using the CS assist tool.

 This additional feature helps to increase the percentage of automation and gives an opportunity for customers to interact with a chatbot, experience a good quality of service, and probably use it in the future as a channel for communication.

 Elisa Call center automation case study

 Elisa is one of the biggest Telcos in the Nordics operating in Finland and Estonia.
 As the telecommunications industry is very competitive, it is crucial to consider every customer’s unique needs and treat every contact as special, so as to guarantee a smooth and enjoyable customer journey and experience.
 As Elisa aims to be the leader in digital transformation, AI is one of the key fields that the company pays attention to.
-Today, Elisa has embedded a variety of AI models into their customer service and contact center that create a great customer experience.
+Today, Elisa has embedded a variety of AI models into their customer service that create a great customer experience.